Solvers API Reference

 Ensure MPI and PETSc are initialized in the recommended order (MPI first, then PETSc).
 Safe to call multiple times.
 Does not register custom finalizers; rely on library defaults for shutdown (MPI.jl finalizes at exit; PETSc may remain initialized).

-Sets up PETSc options for prefix types (MPIDENSE and MPIAIJ).
+Sets up PETSc options for prefix types:

 SafePETSc.InitializedFunction